All Articles

 5. What is your production capacity and lead time?

 Then ask what happens when demand spikes.
-A supplier quoting 20+ MT monthly capacity with consistent 2-3 week lead times is in a different league than one that can't answer the question.
-Missed deliveries kill production schedules and downstream customer commitments.
+The global nicotine pouch market has been growing at double-digit rates, and manufacturers who cannot secure consistent supply during demand surges lose shelf space to competitors who can.
+A supplier quoting 20+ MT monthly capacity with consistent 2 to 3 week lead times is in a different league than one that cannot answer the question.

 6. Do you offer custom formulations?